sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerUser.md

   * Name (System.String) The name of a user

+  * NameLookupFailureCount (System.Int32) Tracks the number of consecutive directory lookup failures for this account

   * PrimaryClaim (System.String) The primary identity claim of a user

   * SID (System.String) The SID of a user